Get

 4. Follow the Mother

 This is the most effective way to track down the litter of kittens.
 Most mothers won’t venture far away from their new brood, so if you see the mom, you can follow her to see if she leads you to her offspring.
 Of course, if the cat trusts you, she may be proud to show off her new family, so that part may be easy.
-If not, you must be as sneaky as possible in trailing her.
+If not, you must be as sneaky as possible when trailing her.
 A good pair of binoculars can be invaluable for following her from a safe distance.

 The only reason that a mother will leave her kittens is to find food, so you may be able to expedite the process by offering her something to eat.
 She should take it and immediately try to return to her babies.
 If she shows no signs of urgency, she may not have given birth, or the kittens may not have survived.
 In that case, consider taking her to the vet to try to see what’s going on.